FrancisTurner/native-node-dns/README.md

 native-dns -- A replacement DNS stack for node.js
 =================================================

+# New Fork

+Francis Turner is forking this repo and the associated native-dns-cache and native-dns-packet repos.

 # Maintenance

 This project is not actively maintained, it's left here for historical reasons,